D4-project/bgp-monitor/README.md

                         Beginning of the interval.
 Timestamp format : YYYY-MM-DD hh:mm:ss -> Example: 2022-01-01 10:00:00

   --nocache             Disable caching
+  --nocache             Disable caching
+  --json_output [JSON_OUTPUT]
+                        File in which to display JSON output.
+If not set, default sys.stdout will be used
 ~~~~

 ## Exemple of Use